• Skip to primary navigation

 In short, you can expect to earn more if you are proofreading in specialized areas such as legal, medical, science, or technical industries.

-This means proofreading the detailed transcripts and legal documents created by court reporters during legal proceedings or proofreading medical reports full of literally life-altering terminology, or academic papers, and so on.
+This means proofreading the detailed transcripts and legal documents created by court reporters during legal proceedings or proofreading medical reports full of literally life-altering terminology, academic papers, and so on.
 If you already have expertise in one of these categories, don’t be afraid to look for specialized work where you can earn higher rates.

 3. Learn the rules